-Creating a positive, enjoyable learning experience of which a student wants to be a part provides true discipline.
-Each student is respected as an individual.
-Correcting of students is intended to develop self-direction and self-control with awareness of others.
-A student is redirected to more acceptable behaviors or activities.
+Creating an environment that fosters respect, concern for others, problem-solving, and cooperation as well as the skills to contribute to the community is a cornerstone of effective discipline.
+Undercroft practices positive discipline, an approach that is respectful of the child and intended to support skill development in relation to self-control with awareness of others.
 This policy provides a framework and guidance to the parents, guides and Head of School; however, final disciplinary action will be based on individual circumstances.

 Discipline and an atmosphere of order are maintained in the learning environments.
-Students will not be subjected to discipline that is severe, humiliating, or frightening.
-Discipline will not be associated with food, rest, or toileting.
+Students will not be subjected to discipline that is severe, humiliating, or frightening, and will not be associated with food, rest, or toileting.
 Spanking or any other form of physical punishment is prohibited.
-Self-discipline is viewed as an aid to independence.

 Parents will be notified in writing on the day of an incident or as soon as it is known.
-They will always receive verbal contact, but it may be during or after the inquiry, depending on what is appropriate to the situation.
-This discipline policy is included on the back of the Incident Report.
 Students are guided to resolve conflicts by example, prompts, suggestion, discussion, and tactful intervention in order to help them learn to solve their own problems.
 The Montessori curriculum has an extensive set of tools for conflict resolution and peace making for the student as well as the classroom community.
-Basic rules and expectations are regularly discussed with the students.
-A child will be given the opportunity to take a break from a situation when needed.
-Or, a student may be asked to leave a situation for a brief period.
-Destruction of property, harming of self, or physical / psychological harm of others will not be allowed.
-In extreme circumstances, a student ay be physically removed from an area or restrained by the staff.
+Basic rules and expectations are regularly discussed with students.
+A child will be given the opportunity to take a break from a situation when needed, or may be asked to leave a situation for a brief period.
+Destruction of property, harming of self, or others will not be allowed.
+In extreme circumstances, a student may be physically removed from an area or restrained by the staff.
 When this is necessary, it will be done as minimally as possible.

-If a discipline or behavior problem of a PERSISTENT, BUT NOT DANGEROUS OR SERIOUSLY OUT-OF-CONTROL nature occurs, the guide will speak with the parents to discuss it.
+If a discipline or behavior problem of a PERSISTENT, BUT NOT DANGEROUS OR SERIOUSLY OUT-OF-CONTROL nature occurs, the guides will speak with the parents to discuss it.
 Possible causes for the problem and strategies to overcome it will be considered.
 Another conference with the student's parents to review the situation may be set at that time.
-The parents and guide will work together to solve the problem.
-If the parent or guide is still not satisfied, then the guide or the parents may request a conference with the Head of School.
+The parents and guides will work together to solve the problem.
+If the parents or guides are still not satisfied, then guides or parents may request a conference with the Head of School.
 If, after the conference, further action is required, the Head of School may place the student on probation.
 The student will be placed on probation for an agreed upon time, depending on the seriousness of the problem.
-At the conclusion of the probationary period, the parents will once again meet with the guide, any other involved faculty members, and the Head of School to make a decision regarding any further action needed to best help the school meet the student's and his/her classmates' needs.
+At the conclusion of the probationary period, the parents will once again meet with the guide, any other involved faculty members, and the Head of School to determine any further action needed to best help the school meet the student's and their classmates' needs.